ld4l/ld4l-cul-usage/analysis/README.md

 sys		   0m1.376s
 ```

 Then the files `charge_dist.dat`, `browse_dist.dat`, and `circ_dist.dat` have the distributions of counts for historical charges, browses, and circulation transactions.
-The file `usage_venn.dat` has Venn diagram data for overlap of the metrics which is represented graphically in:
+The file `usage_venn.dat` has Venn diagram data for overlap of the three metrics which is represented graphically in:

 ![Venn diagram of metric data overlaps](usage_venn.png)

+There is data for a total of 2345788 `bib_ids`.
+The very small numbers of `bib_ids` represented in the circulation transactions which have no matching entry in the charge counts are likely records for items that have been deleted.
+Otherwise, this overlap provides conformation that all circulation transactions have been reflected in the charge counts.

 The gnuplot file `metric_distributions.gnu` plots the distributions of data from the three metrics on the same plot.
 The results demonstrate very similar forms for the metrics, and even very similar scales.
 PDF in `metric_distributions.pdf`: